-Exercise should be similar to eating creating a new habit in your new lifestyle.
+Physical activity should be similar to eating, creating a new habit in your new lifestyle.
 Begin walking as soon as possible, this may even be four to six hours after surgery once the anesthesia has worn off.
 The first week you may be limited by fatigue and mild pain.
 Walk around the house or in a mall with air conditioning and areas to sit and rest.
 Your discharge instructions recommend no heavy lifting greater than 10-15 pounds.
-When you return for your two week post-surgery appointment, usually you will be cleared to return to work and can begin exercising (going to the gym, swimming, stationary bike etc.).
+When you return for your two week post-surgery appointment, usually you will be cleared to return to work and can begin physical activity (going to the gym, swimming, stationary bike etc.).

-Your recommended, long-term exercise goal will be 30 minutes or three, ten minute sessions each day.
+Your recommended, long-term physical activity goal will be 30 minutes or three, ten minute sessions each day.
 Get your body moving…A body in motion, stays in motion.

-I do not like to exercise.
-Will not exercising affect my weight loss after I have the surgery?
+I do not like to physical activity.
+Will this affect my weight loss after I have the surgery?

 Yes!
-Not exercising affects the simple equation of calories in and calories out.
-Regular exercise is another habit you need to develop for yourself after committing to weight loss surgery.
-Find exercise you enjoy and can also do by yourself prior to having the surgery.
-There are numerous free smartphone apps tha can help you exercise, or you can join a gym.
+Not engaging in physical activity affects the simple equation of calories in and calories out.
+Regular physical activity is another habit you need to develop for yourself after committing to weight loss surgery.
+Find physical activities you enjoy and can also do by yourself prior to having the surgery.
+There are numerous free smartphone apps that can help you, or you can join a gym (UF Health has a wellness center).
 It’s up to you for you!

 When can I go back to work?